colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-5.md

 export { Constants, FourInARowGame };
 ```

 From now on the core game logic will be stored in and referenced from `src/gameLogic`.
-The outside of `src/gameLogic` will be for the front-end.
+The outside of `src/gameLogic` will be for the front end.

 ## Importing from the game logic Module